ayebear/picoes/README.md

 ### Features

+* High performance, memoized entity queries
-* Extremely fast entity querying support: O(1) average time
+	* O(1) average time
+* All definitions are optional
+	* Can create components and entities in a world and query on them, without needing to define structured systems and components
 * Strings as component keys
-* Access/create pattern, like a dictionary
-* ES6+ style API
+	* No need to manually track component keys like many libraries
 * JSON serialization
+	* Useful for save data and networked applications
 * Prototypes
+	* Allows entity definitions to be data-driven, outside of code

 ### Terminology